Birational motives, I: pure birational motives: On adjoints and idempotents

 \subsection{Idempotents}

 We now address Question (2) from the beginning of this section.

 \begin{prop} Let $(A,\sim)$ be an adequate pair with $A\supseteq \Q$, and let $\sM$ be a full subcategory of $\Mot_\sim^\eff(F,A)$ closed under direct summands.
-If Conjecture \ref{c3.1} holds for the objects of $\sM$, then the category $\sM/\sL_\sim$ is pseudo-abel\-ian. \end{prop}
+If the nilpotence conjecture \ref{c3.1} holds for the objects of $\sM$, then the category $\sM/\sL_\sim$ is pseudo-abel\-ian. \end{prop}

 \begin{proof} Let $\sM_\num$ denote the pseudo-abelian envelope of the image of $\sM$ in $\Mot_\num^\eff(F,A)$.
 We have a commutative diagram of categories:

 Under the hypothesis, $\pi$ is essentially surjective (one can lift idempotents).
 Hence $\bar\pi$ is essentially surjective as well.
 Since $P$ is essentially surjective and $\pi,P_\num$ are full, $\bar\pi$ is full, and its kernel is locally nilpotent as a quotient of the kernel of $\pi$ (fullness of $P$).
 Thus $\bar\pi$ is full, essentially surjective and conservative.